 The Home Weatherization Assistance Program (HWAP) and additional energy conservation programs operated for Columbia Gas Customers and Ohio Edison customers are operated by OHCAC at a Marion location.
 Center staff can assist with applications and information regarding program guidelines, services and time frames.
 Services provided for eligible households can include appliance replacement and home insulation.
 To contact the Marion Housing and Weatherization Office directly call 740-387-9703.

-- Services are available once per month per household – First come, first serve
+- Services are available once per month, six times a year, per household

 - Income Poverty Ratio Guideline: 125% or below